 There are several options with each Instant Pot, and all of the IP’s are great.
 Below are the ones I’ve used.
 (I have the Mini 3 quart which I bought initially and use it to make side dishes while I use my 6-quart Duo60 for larger meals.)

-JOIN OUR CLOSED FACEBOOK GROUP TO DISCUSS AND SHARE YOUR FAVORITE RECIPES.
+JOIN OUR FACEBOOK GROUP TO SHMOOZE AND SHARE YOUR FAVORITE RECIPES.